sdbds/champ-for-windows/README.md

 ### Use local model

-Add loading local safetensors or ckpt,you can change `config/prompts/animation.yaml` about `pretrained_weights` for your local SD1.5 model. such as `"D:\\stablediffusion-webui\\models\\Stable-diffusion\\v1-5-pruned.ckpt"`
+Add loading local safetensors or ckpt,you can change `configs/inference.yaml` about `pretrained_models` for your local SD1.5 model. such as `"D:\\stablediffusion-webui\\models\\Stable-diffusion\\v1-5-pruned.ckpt"`

 ## No need Download models manually